 Two different methods are used to calculate WBGT in the workplace: one for workplaces with direct sunlight, and the other for workplaces without direct sunlight.

-Exposure limits intended to minimize the risk of heat-related illnesses are set by provincial and territorial governments for most Canadian workplaces, and by Human Resources and Skills Development Canada (HRSDC) for workplaces under the federal jurisdiction.
-These agencies generally use the exposure guidelines recommended by the American Conference of Governmental Industrial Hygienists (ACGIH). (see Table 1).
+Exposure limits intended to minimize the risk of heat-related illnesses are set by provincial and territorial governments for most Canadian workplaces, and by Employment and Social Development Canada (ESDC) for workplaces under the federal jurisdiction.
+These agencies generally use the exposure (heat stress) guidelines recommended by the American Conference of Governmental Industrial Hygienists (ACGIH).

 ACGIH Screening Criteria for Heat Stress Exposure (WBGT values in °C)

 for 8 hour work day five days per week with conventional breaks